oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/hdf5output.md

 ## Reading an hdf5 output file through the data API (recommended method)

-The most recommended way of reading this hdf5 file however is to use the [ZebraZoom Data API](/docs/behaviorAnalysis/dataapi) (still in beta mode).
+The most recommended way of reading this hdf5 file however is to use the [ZebraZoom Data API](/docs/behaviorAnalysis/dataapi).
 This data API allows to easily retrieve data from the hdf5 with code as simple as:

 ```
 import zebrazoom.dataAPI as dataAPI